SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Continuing *might not* work if you use post-processing that expands the trajectory.
 Since you are not limited in how you manipulate the trajectory within your post-processing, there are potentially many side effects that remain undetected by the continue snapshots.
-You can try to use both together, but there is **NO** guarantee whatsoever that continuing a crashed trajectory and post-processing with expanding will work together.
+You can try to use both together, but there is **no** guarantee whatsoever that continuing a crashed trajectory and post-processing with expanding will work together.